MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 What is MLP in pickleball?

-MLP stands for Major League Pickleball, a team-based professional pickleball league with 23 coed teams.
-Each team has six players who compete in the MLPlay™ format — women's doubles, men's doubles, two mixed doubles matches, and a DreamBreaker™ tiebreaker if tied.
-MLP operates under the United Pickleball Association alongside the PPA Tour.
+MLP is a team league for professional pickleball competing in a 23 team coed league.
+Teams feature 6 players and compete in an MLPlay™ format: women’s, men’s doubles, 2 mixed doubles matches, and a DreamBreaker™ tiebreaker if needed.
+MLP is affiliated with the UPA and the PPA Tour.

 How many teams are in MLP?

-As of 2026, MLP has 23 teams: 18 at the Premier Level and 5 at the Challenger Level.
-New for 2026, Las Vegas was promoted from Challenger to Premier, and Palm Beach joined as an expansion team.
+As of 2026, MLP has 23 teams: 18 Premier League teams and 5 Challenger League teams.
+New for 2026 is that Las Vegas was promoted from Challenger to Premier and Palm Beach is an expansion team.

 When does the 2026 MLP season start?

-The 2026 MLP season kicks off on May 22, 2026, with Regular Season #1 in Dallas, TX at Pickler Universe.
-The season runs through August 30, concluding with the Playoffs Finals at CityPickle at Wollman Rink in New York City.
+The 2026 MLP season begins on May 22, 2026, with Regular Season #1 in Dallas, TX at Pickler Universe.
+The season ends on August 30, with the Playoffs Finals held at CityPickle at Wollman Rink in New York City.

 How does the MLP format work?

-Each team match has four games: women's doubles, men's doubles, and two mixed doubles.
-Games are to 11 (win by 2) with side-out scoring.
-If tied 2-2, a DreamBreaker™ tiebreaker is played — rally scoring to 21 with players rotating every 4 points.
+There are 4 games in each team match: women’s, men’s and 2 mixed doubles.
+Games are to 11 (win by 2) with side out scoring.
+If tied 10-10, a DreamBreaker™ tiebreaker will be played — rally scoring to 21 with players rotating every 4 points.
 The team that wins 3 of the 4 games (or the DreamBreaker) wins the match.

 Where can I watch MLP pickleball?

-MLP events are available on major sports networks and streaming platforms.
-For live attendance, tickets are available through Tixr for most events, with Ticketmaster also selling tickets for the St. Louis and Walt Disney World stops.
+MLP events are shown on sports networks and streaming services.
+For live events, tickets are available through Tixr for most events, and Ticketmaster also sells tickets for events in St. Louis and Walt Disney World.

 How is MLP different from the PPA Tour?

-MLP is a team league (6-player coed teams competing in the MLPlay format), while the PPA Tour is an individual professional tour (singles, doubles, mixed brackets).
-Both operate under the UPA, and many top pros compete in both.
-MLP emphasizes team strategy and the DreamBreaker™ tiebreaker, while PPA focuses on individual rankings and traditional tournament formats.
+MLP is a team league (6-player coed teams competing in the MLPlay format), whereas the PPA Tour is an individual professional tour (singles, doubles, mixed brackets).
+Both are under the UPA and many of the top players compete in both leagues.
+MLP features team-based strategy and the unique DreamBreaker™ tiebreaker, while PPA focuses on individual rankings and traditional tournament structure.

 The Bottom Line

-Whether you're a hardcore fan tracking trades and DreamBreaker stats, or a casual player who just wants to understand what all the MLP hype is about, the 2026 season has something for everyone.
-The season kicks off May 22 in Dallas — mark your calendar.
+Whether you are a diehard fan tracking trades and DreamBreaker stats or a casual player looking to understand what all the MLP hype is about, the 2026 season has something for everyone.
+The season kicks off May 22 in Dallas — you won’t want to miss it.

 Looking for more pickleball content?
 Explore the most popular pickleball tournaments in America, learn about how DUPR ratings work, or find tournaments near you on Tournament Pickle.